 And, while skincare may not be the entire answer, studies show it may, at least, be part of it.
 Experts have found that following a simple three-step skincare routine can lower the amount of cortisol (also known as the stress hormone) in your body by up to 83%.

-In addition to that, the way in which you massage your face when applying a skincare product can both lower your heart rate and reduce feelings of anxiety.
+In addition to that, how you massage your face when applying a skincare product can lower your heart rate and reduce feelings of anxiety.
+Incorporating a gentle massage into your daily routine can support lymphatic drainage, get rid of toxins, and reduce overall stress.

 Skincare Can Help Boost Your Confidence

-There’s no denying that having a bad skin day can take a huge toll on your self-esteem.
-A study done by InStyle found that 76% of the women that they surveyed said they felt good about themselves if they thought their skin looked good, regardless of age.
+There’s no denying that having a bad skin day can take a significant toll on your self-esteem.
+A study done by InStyle found that 76% of the surveyed women said they felt good about themselves if they thought their skin looked good, regardless of age.

 Routines Can Provide Stability